 - once it is approved for production, reproduce the sample pattern on a pattern board to make a master pattern

-In some cases, the patternmaker may be employed in a combination of job roles such as a designer-sample machinist, grader or marker maker.
+In some cases, patternmakers may be employed in additional job roles, such as designer, sample machinist, grader or marker maker.

 - enjoy practical and manual activities